Where to buy a locally grown Christmas tree in Cork #ShopLocal

 You can buy a tree at either of their two locations

-- 1) Cork Christmas Trees location on Centre Park Road is a retail outlet – a tree shop! – plus it’s under canvass you can visit in comfort even if it’s raining
+The Cork Christmas Trees location on Centre Park Road is a retail shop, which has the benefit of being under canvass you can visit in comfort even if when it’s raining.

 About Cork Christmas Trees